Morgan Paull: Career

 After moving to LA, he appeared in Muzeeka at the Mark Taper Forum and caught the attention of director Franklin Schaffner and producer Frank McCarthy.
 He made his acting debut in the 1970 film Patton playing Captain Richard N. Jenson.
 He was in the 1971 film Fools' Parade with Jimmy Stewart and the 1976 film The Last Hard Men with Charlton Heston.
 He is also known for playing the scheming Philip Wendell in the 1978 American television miniseries Centennial and a greedy businessman in the 1984 comedy Surf II.

 Personal life

 Until his death he resided in Lake Arrowhead in the mountains northeast of Los Angeles in the San Bernardino National Forest about 90 mi from Hollywood.
 Paull was married four times, first to Gaye Huston in 1965 until they divorced in 1976.
 He was then married to Carmen Paull from 1976 to 1990, which ended in divorce.
 He was then married to April Paull in 1990 until that marriage ended in divorce.
-He later married Jenny Elam in 2004 until his death in 2012.
+He was married to Jenny Elam in 2004 until his death in 2012.
 Paull had two daughters.

 Paull died on July 17, 2012, from stomach cancer in his home in Ashland, Oregon.
 He is buried in the Paull family plot, located in section 10 of Greenwood Cemetery, Wheeling, Ohio County, West Virginia.